What was the purpose of the stadium/arena feasibility study completed in the summer of 2010?

 - Donation amounts/levels were benchmarked using information from similar institutions and Texas schools.

 - A per seat donation is extremely critical to the future as we currently compete against schools with larger operating budgets that implement per seat donations.

 - Per seat donations will count as Cougar Pride donations as they have in the past.
 The donations are tax deductible per IRS guidelines.

 When can I reserve my seat (s) in the new stadium?

-- Priority levels will be based on the following: Cougar Pride Priority Point System and your past and present seat ticket purchases.
+- Priority levels are based on the following: Cougar Pride Priority Point System and your past and present ticket purchases.